rooseveltframework/roosevelt/README.md

               ```
       - Default: *[Array]* `[]`.

-    - `output`: Subdirectory within `sourceDir` where you would like [browserify](http://browserify.org) to deposit bundled JS files it produces.
+    - `output`: Subdirectory within `sourcePath` where you would like [browserify](http://browserify.org) to deposit bundled JS files it produces.

       - Default: *[String]* `".bundled"`.